Step 2 is all about selecting a domain name, hosting, and website construction. Each step should be done in order for the best results.

 (they do a WordPress installation for you with their hosting)

 The design of your website is basically like the building that sits on your land (hosting).
 WordPress is now the most popular website program because you can get started without learning a bunch of coding.
 WordPress will save you months in the building process, believe me, I have hardcoded a site and it is not easy.

 You have two choices.

-You can go with a company that installs WordPress for you or a company with cpanel and do it yourself.
-If you decide to do the install yourself make sure the hosting company includes Softaculous.
-If you want to do everything yourself, Softaculous will make it will make it easier to install WordPress.
+You can go with a company that installs WordPress for you or a company with Cpanel and do it yourself.
+If you decide to do the installation yourself make sure the hosting company includes Softaculous.
+If you want to do everything yourself, Softaculous will make it easier to install WordPress.

 All you have to do to install WordPress is to go to the installer program and click on the button that says WordPress.
 The program will then ask you a few questions and install the site for you.

 You can get started by following the steps outlined below.

 - Under scripts, click on WordPress and it will bring up the WordPress installer page.

 - Click on “Install Now.”
 Enter the information requested.
 I usually choose http://www.